JonPSmith/EfCore.SchemaCompare/README.md

 # EfCore.SchemaCompare

 If you are changing the schema of your database's schema outside of EF Core' migrations, say by using SQL change scripts, then this library can quickly tell you if the a specific database schema and EF Core's `Model` of the database are in step.
+Versions below 8  this library

 The first number in the version number of this library defines what version of NET framework it works for. e.g.